mpacer/jupytercon2018/design/Making_beautiful_objects_with_Jupyter.md

 ## Prerequisite knowledge and/or requirements needed by attendees

-> This information is crucial for attendees.
-Please describe what skills and knowledge attendees need to have in order to get the most from your talk.

-- A basic understanding of Python classes and methods (we'll be using them a lot).
+- A basic understanding of Python classes and methods.

 ## Expertise expected